NDHSRK/AutomaticThresholding/README.md

 5. For the time being do not tune the HSV value argument.

-Currently in the code the HSV value argument is set to the minimum value level for the full image, which produces usable results.
+Currently in the code the HSV value argument is set to the minimum value level for the full image and is left unchanged.
 There is a TODO in the code that mentions the possibility of tuning the value argument using the same iterative approach as that for saturation.
 We'll wait for the 2025 - 2026 game announcement to decide whether this refinement is necessary.